pika/pika/docs/examples/using_urlparameters.rst

 Using URLParameters
 ===================
-Pika has two methods of encapsulating the data that lets it know how to connect to RabbitMQ, :py:meth:`pika.connection.ConnectionParameters` and :py:meth:`pika.connection.URLParameters`.
+Pika has two methods of encapsulating the data that lets it know how to connect to RabbitMQ, :py:class:`pika.connection.ConnectionParameters` and :py:class:`pika.connection.URLParameters`.

 .. note::
     If you're connecting to RabbitMQ on localhost on port 5672, with the default virtual host of */* and the default username and password of *guest* and *guest*, you do not need to specify connection parameters when connecting.

-Using :py:meth:`pika.connection.URLParameters` is an easy way to minimize the variables required to connect to RabbitMQ and supports all of the directives that :py:meth:`pika.connection.ConnectionParameters` supports.
+Using :py:class:`pika.connection.URLParameters` is an easy way to minimize the variables required to connect to RabbitMQ and supports all of the directives that :py:class:`pika.connection.ConnectionParameters` supports.

 The following is the format for the URLParameters connection value::